SwishDaddy/segmed-demo/readme.md

 - This project is web-based, and therefore requires a web server.
 I use an AWS EC2 UBUNTU server running NGINX as the web server.
 - The web server must run PHP 7.2 (or greater).
 - **IMPORTANT** Make sure to set the Default Document to "index.php" in your web server!
 Otherwise you'll get a 404 or some other error.

+### Notes
+I know I didn't build this ***exactly*** as described in the requirements doc, but I think that what I have created meets all the requirements, and is a pretty user-friendly tool!
+- One of the requirements was showing the first sentence in bold, then the other sentences.
+The files I used have title and other information in the first lines, and there is no dependable way to determine where a sentence ends (i.e "Joe and Mr. Smith were friends."... where does that sentence end?
+Can't say on the first full-stop (period)!).
+So instead, I chose to show the line(s) where the Search Term appears in the file.
+- I decided to forgo adding drag and drop functionality for tags, as I think I've created a better interface for managing them, and that is more in line with how (my) GMail interface for tags works.
+Plus, drag and drop with pure vanilla Javascript is a real pain! ;)
+- I decided to forgo adding Next/Prev buttons in the Search Results as they seemed redundant.
+If you really want them, I can add them.
+- I handled Active and Inactive tags a little differently.
+Seems to me that we only want to see Active tags in the Search Results.
+When viewing a given file in the File Display window, we can see all the tags, active and inactive.
+Here we can add and delete available tags, and assign them to the given report.
+- I didn't quite understand how you wanted the key binding to work, so I didn't put any in.
+If you can elucidate that a bit for me, I can add it in.
+- I needed some dummy data text files... here's where I got them: http://www.textfiles.com/fun/.
+There are 216 of them, on all kinds of interesting topics.

 ### Contact
 Author: **Mike Swisher** *https://work-samples.swishersolutions.com*